chazzka/clanekforest/clanek.md

 I addition to this, we need to add a tolerance layer to contain the later observed novelties.
 This is usually done by adding a set of whiskers to a box plot.
-The most straightforward selection of the whiskers the min-max of the dataset
+The most straightforward selection of the whiskers the min-max of the dataset.

 After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, as in the original article) and a random value is selected out of the selected range.
 When selecting groups for next nodes, groups are evaluated by grouping the given dataset according to given split point.